 This all makes one thing clear, in order to adapt to the times, retailers need to go above and beyond to optimize their online presence.

 So what is most important to today’s customers?

 Nowadays, with seemingly everything dubbed as “fake news,” it’s as important as ever to know the difference between what is real and what is merely false advertising.
 Thankfully, blockchain in retail serves as the missing piece of the puzzle and adds back that layer of visibility that we so desperately crave.
 This transparency behind where your goods come from is important for several reasons, including but not limited to:

 If buying from brands that are practicing what they preach matters to you, you’re not alone.
 We all want to see that our money is going to organizations that share our views and beliefs, and with blockchain in retail, you, the customer, will have access to that information within seconds.
 For better or for worse, blockchain lays it all out there.

 2. It will prove that you are buying authentic goods and not counterfeits.

 When consumers are shopping for goods through third-party sellers on sites like Amazon (which, let’s face it, all of us do), it becomes even trickier to discern between an authentic good and a counterfeited replica.
-With blockchain in retail, there will be a legitimate record of good’s history, proving exactly where a product was manufactured and what kind of journey it went through before it landed in a customer’s hands.
-There will be no way to doctor it, further serving as evidence for a good’s authenticity.
+With blockchain in retail, there will be a verified record of good’s history, proving exactly where a product was manufactured and what kind of journey it went through before it landed in a customer’s hands.
+There will be no way to doctor the chain of events, further serving as evidence for a good’s authenticity.

 3. It will allow businesses to scale back on catchy ad campaigns and refocus their time and resources on improving their physical products.